 Anyone who’s ever rocked two French braids will surely agree with us when we say: they’re pretty much the Superwoman of hairstyles.
-Weather, workout and all around life-proof, it’s a look that every girl should have up her sleeve.
+Weather, workout and all-around life-proof, it’s a look that every girl should have up her sleeve.

 Now, we know that braids can be a little intimidating if you’re a beginner, but don’t be put off.
 They’re nowhere near as intricate as they look and as with anything, practice makes perfect.
 We’ve broken the process down into six simple stages to show you how to make two French braids like a pro!
-So, grab your comb and your hair ties, and let’s get braiding!
+So, grab your comb and your hair ties, and let’s get braiding.

 Editor’s tip: For any natural-haired ladies out there looking to learn how to do French braids, skip the texturising spray and instead apply a nourishing oil through your ends before styling.
 We’re fans of the TRESemmé Oleo Radiance Oil Elixir as it’s formulated to help hydrate your strands and fend off frizz.

-Begin French braiding.
+Step 4.
+Begin French Braiding

 From here, all you need to do is take up more hair from the surrounding area, pulling it into the braid as you go.